School of Nursing FAQ

 How are students admitted?

-Admission is based on the following factors: academic history, prerequisite cumulative GPA of at least a 2.7, math and science prerequisite GPA, number of prerequisite courses completed, other degrees conferred and interview with faculty.
+Admission is based on the following factors: academic history, prerequisite cumulative GPA and math and science GPA of at least a 2.7, number of prerequisite courses completed, an interview with faculty, and reference letters.

 What do I need to submit for admission?